Sayan-m90/Minimum-Persistent-Cycles/pers2cyc_fin/README.md

 DESCRIPTION
 =================================

-Our software PersLoop: Given a point file in Persues formatgenerates the persistent 2-cycle for the barcodes.
+Our software pers2cyc_fin: Given a point file in Persues formatgenerates the persistent 2-cycle for the barcodes.
 It implements Algorithm 3 of the following paper:
 	* Paper: T. K. Dey, T. Hao, S. Mandal
 		Computing Minimal Persistent Cycles: Polynomial and Hard Cases(SODA 2020)